So you want to sing Cabaret?

-This Solo Vocal Performance Workshop will prepare you for being the star of your own show!
-Grounded in the history and business of cabaret, students will work one-on-one with master teachers in vocal technique, David Sabella, Sue Matsuki, to craft their own multi-song performance.
+So you want to sing Cabaret?: Solo Vocal Performance Workshop will prepare you for being the star of your own show!
+Grounded in the history and business of cabaret, students will work one-on-one with master teacher in vocal technique, David Sabella, to craft their own multi-song performance.
 Get ready for venue doors to open now!

 THEA 3067 L21

 Lincoln Center: Tuesdays, Wednesdays and Thursdays; 10 a.m.- 1 p.m.

 In this course, students will develop the unique skills required for small venue, solo-vocal performance, from identifying your authentic voice and honing your vocal technique to connecting to the lyric, and with your audience, self-promoting, and producing your own show.